D.C. now resembles a fenced-off fortress

 “One of the most troubling aspects of Congress’s actions in restricting access into and around the Capitol complex is this isn’t just where they work — it’s where D.C. residents live,” said Scott Michelman, legal director of the ACLU of the District of Columbia.
 “It’s an area where they walk, through which they commute.
 It’s their neighborhood.”

-The issue of a walled-off Capitol has inspired a range of politicians to speak out against a permanent fence — from far-right Rep. Marjorie Taylor Greene (R-Mo.) to Del.
+The issue of a walled-off Capitol has inspired a range of politicians to speak out against a permanent fence — from far-right Rep. Marjorie Taylor Greene (R-Ga.) to Del.
 Eleanor Holmes Norton (D), the District’s liberal nonvoting member of Congress.

 “Washington does not need to be needlessly fenced in,” Norton said Friday after driving around the Capitol to check on the fence’s gradual removal.
 “It’s sending a message to the world that we can’t defend our own buildings.
 So how can we defend anybody else there?
 There is bipartisan support against the fencing.
 That’s why I’m sure it’s not going to be here for long.”